simplytunde/volt/README.md

-Phore Core integration/staging repository
+Volt Core integration/staging repository
 =====================================

-Phore is a cutting edge cryptocurrency, with many features not available in most other cryptocurrencies.
+Volt is a cutting edge cryptocurrency, with many features not available in most other cryptocurrencies.
 - Anonymized transactions using zerocoin technology.
 - Fast transactions featuring guaranteed zero confirmation transactions, we call it _SwiftTX_.
 - Masternode technology used to secure the network and provide the above features, each Masternode is secured with collateral of 10K PHR

-17.6M phore was produced for swapping.
+17.6M volt was produced for swapping.
 500k were mined 1-200 blocks to bring that amount to 18.1M PHR, the amount needed for the swap.

 _Unfortunately, the code was not properly forked on GitHub from the PIVX repository.
 This serves the same purpose.
 We forked from [PIVX-Project/PIVX](https://github.com/PIVX-Project/PIVX/)._